ampproject/amphtml/extensions/amp-ad/amp-ad.md

 ## Validation

-See [amp-ad rules](https://github.com/ampproject/amphtml/blob/master/validator/validator-main.protoascii) in the AMP validator specification.
+See [amp-ad rules](https://github.com/ampproject/amphtml/blob/master/extensions/amp-ad/0.1/validator-amp-ad.protoascii) in the AMP validator specification.

 ## Notes

 To use `<amp-ad>` or `<amp-embed>`, the script to the `amp-ad` library is needed.
-It is recommended to add the script manually but currently it will be automatically fetched when `amp-ad` is used.
+It's recommended that you add the script manually; however, currently, it will be automatically fetched when `amp-ad` is used.